maquadir/ImageScraping/README.md

         //setup databinding
         binding.viewModel = viewModel

+- We attach a listener as a callback from the viewmodel.

         //setup listener
         viewModel.itemListener = this

 ### View
-It is the UI part that represents the current state of information that is visible to the user.A Recycler View displays the data read from the API.
+It is the UI that represents the current state of information that is visible to the user.A Recycler View displays the data read from the API.
 We setup a recycler view adapter to take care of displaying the data on the view.

 - The View model observes any data change and updates the adapter.We get the result in onResponse method of okHttpClient call.

       //display progress loader